accept-project/accept-evaluation/README.md

 accept-evaluation
 =================

+####Citing

+If you use the ACCEPT Evaluation environment in your research work, please cite:

+Mitchell, L., Roturier, J., Silva, D. (2014).
+Using the ACCEPT framework to conduct an online community-based translation evaluation study.
+In Proceedings of the Seventeenth Annual Conference of the European Association for Machine Translation (EAMT), June 2014, Dubrovnik, Croatia. ([Bib file](https://raw.githubusercontent.com/accept-project/accept-evaluation/master/cite.bib))

 ####Overview

 This repository contains a jQuery client that can be used to implement Machine Translated(MT) content Evaluation within Web based environments.
 To achieve such functionality some prior steps are needed.